karl-zylinski/odin-c-bindgen/README.md

 	// "Some_Type"
 ]

-// additional include path to send into clang.
+// additional include paths to send into clang.
 While generating the bindings
-// clang will look into this path in search for included headers. clang_include_path = ""
+// clang will look into this path in search for included headers. clang_include_paths = [
+	// "include"
+]

 // Writes the clang JSON ast dump for debug inspection (in output folder) debug_dump_json_ast = false